wanderer6994/Anarchy/README.md

 // Same as DiscordClient, but it has gateway support (to use this you need to include Discord.Gateway) DiscordSocketClient socketClient = new DiscordSocketClient();
-socketClient.Login("your token here"); //This is passed to the Token property, meaning that a DiscordHttpException will also be triggered here if the token is invalid
+socketClient.Login("your token here"); //This is passed to the Token property (for validation reasons) and then sent to the Gateway
 ```

 ## Joining/leaving a server